 Alternatives to Credit Card Balance Transfers

-Debt relief is a debt repayment alternative that allows you to repay your debt in 12 to 48 months for less than you owe.
-People who work with Accredited Debt Relief can save up to 50% or more on their enrolled debts.
+debt resolution is a debt repayment alternative that allows you to repay your debt in 12 to 48 months for less than you owe.
+People who work with Accredited Debt Relief can save up to 50% on their enrolled debts.

-Contact a Certified Debt Specialist for a free quote.
+Contact a Consolidation Specialist for a free quote.